Ask a doctor about a prescription for ATORVASTATIN KRKA 40 mg FILM-COATED TABLETS

 medicines that regulate lipids (fats).

 Atorvastatina Krka is used to reduce lipids such as cholesterol and triglycerides in the blood when a low-fat diet and lifestyle changes on their own have failed.
-If you have a high risk of heart disease, Atorvastatina Krka may also be used to reduce this risk even if your cholesterol levels are normal.
-During treatment, a standard low-cholesterol diet must be followed.
+If you have a high risk of heart disease, Atorvastatina Krka can also be used to reduce this risk even if your cholesterol levels are normal.
+During treatment, you should follow a standard low-cholesterol diet.

 Do not take Atorvastatina Krka